-The forward-looking statements in this discussion and elsewhere in this quarterly report, including those regarding the electronics manufacturing services industry, our expectations regarding our future performance, liquidity and capital resources, the impact of accounting standards not yet adopted, compliance with financial covenants under our Credit Facilities, future response to and effects of COVID-19, including our continued operations, customer demand, supply chain availability and implementation of protective measures, our expectations regarding customer concentration, our expectations regarding timing and mitigation of the identified material weakness in internal control over financial reporting, and other non-historical statements include numerous risks and uncertainties, some of which are as described in the "Risk Factors" section in the Annual Report on Form 10-K filed on March 13, 2020, as updated by Item 1A in Part II of this quarterly report.
-Certain statements in this MD&A contain words such as "could", "expects", "may", "anticipates", "believes", "intends", "estimates", "envisions", "seeks" and other similar language and are considered forward looking statements or information under applicable securities laws.
+The forward-looking statements in this discussion and elsewhere in this quarterly report, including those regarding the electronics manufacturing services industry, market conditions, our expectations regarding our future performance, liquidity and capital resources, the impact of accounting standards not yet adopted, compliance with financial covenants under our Credit Facilities, future response to and effects of the COVID-19 pandemic, including our continued operations, customer demand, supply chain availability and implementation of protective measures, public policy response to the COVID-19 pandemic including legislation or restrictions, our expectations regarding timing and mitigation of the identified material weakness in internal control over financial reporting, and other non-historical statements include numerous risks and uncertainties, some of which are as described in the "Risk Factors" section in the Annual Report on Form 10-K filed on March 13, 2020, as updated by Item 1A in Part II of this quarterly report.
+Certain statements in this MD&A contain words such as "could", "expects", "may", "anticipates", "believes", "intends", "estimates", "plans", "envisions", "seeks" and other similar language and are considered forward looking statements or information under applicable securities laws.
 These statements are based on our current expectations, estimates, forecasts and projections about the operating environment, economies and markets in which we operate.
 These statements are subject to important assumptions, risks and uncertainties, which are difficult to predict and the actual outcome may be materially different.
-Except as required by applicable law, we do not intend to update these forward-looking statements after the date of this quarterly report, even though our situation may change in the future.
-All forward-looking statements attributable to us are expressly qualified by these cautionary statements.
+Except as required by applicable law, we do not intend to update these forward-looking statements.